 - What type of logs are automatically parsed?

-Our Dynamic Fields™ technology automatically parses the most common log types sent by our customers such as Apache, Nginx, Java, Rails, JSON, etc. For a full and most up to date list please visit the Automating Parsing page.
+Loggly's Dynamic Fields™ technology automatically parses the most common log types sent by customers (for example, Apache, Nginx, Java, Rails, JSON, etc.).
+For the full and most current list, see Automated Parsing Log Types.

 - Can I still filter based on my own custom tags?

 Absolutely.
-If you’ve setup custom tags for your data, you’ll find them (along with other special attributes) under "Other" along with the logtype field
+If you have set up custom tags for your data, you’ll find them (along with other special attributes) under Other along with the logtype field.

 - What happens with events that are not parsed?

-Dynamic Field Explorer will only provide summary data for events with parsed fields.
+Dynamic Field Explorer only provides summary data for events with parsed fields.
 For other events, you can continue to leverage the other robust search, navigation, and graphing capabilities to quickly find the data you are looking for.

-- Can I define rules to custom parse parts of my data you may not be automatically parsing?
+- Can I define rules to custom parse parts of my data Loggly may not be automatically parsing?

-Numeric fields are currently not exposed through the Dynamic Field Explorer interface, but support for them is coming very soon.
-In the interim, you can continue to search across numeric fields and ranges using the search bar.
+Numeric fields are not exposed through the Dynamic Field Explorer interface.
+You need to search across numeric fields and ranges using the search bar.

-- Why do I only see a subset of values for a certain field (i.e. I know more values exist)?
+- Why do I only see a subset of values for a certain field, even though I know more values exist?

-Remember that Dynamic Field Explorer is an automatically generated summary of the events that exist in your current search context.
-Most likely reasons are that these are the only values seen during this time range or subset of data.
-Easiest way to double check is just do a blank search over a wider timerange and you will see all the fields and values that have been detected.
+Dynamic Field Explorer is an automatically generated summary of the events that exist in your current search context.
+The most likely reasons are that the values are the only ones seen during the time range or subset of data.
+The easiest way to double check is to do a blank search over a wider time range.
+You should then see all the fields and values that have been detected.

 - Why are some fields not showing up in the Field Explorer?

-Double check that your field does not have numeric values as that is not supported yet but coming soon.
-If you are not seeing fields that you expect to see, please contact Loggly support and we can investigate.
+Double check that your field does not have numeric values.
+If you are not seeing fields you expect to see, contact Loggly support so SolarWinds can investigate.